-Our common units have been approved for listing (subject to official notice of issuance) on the NYSE.
+We intend to apply to have our common units listed on the NYSE.
 Because we will be a publicly traded partnership, the NYSE does not require us to have a majority of independent directors on our general partner's board of directors or to establish a compensation committee or a nominating and corporate governance committee.
-Accordingly, unitholders do not have the same protections afforded to investors in certain corporations that are subject to all of the NYSE corporate governance requirements.
+Accordingly, unitholders will not have the same protections afforded to certain corporations that are subject to all of the NYSE corporate governance requirements.
 Please read "Management of USA Compression Partners, LP."